virtio-win/kvm-guest-drivers-windows/NetKVM/NotifyObject/Readme.md

    by the VM anymore.
-But because the VF is present and has the same MAC address as the virtio-net device it is possible that the PF will drop the traffic that comes from the virtio-net via its TAP as the network patckets usually have the same source MAC address as the VF.
+But because the VF is present and has the same MAC address as the virtio-net device it is possible that the PF will drop the traffic that comes from the virtio-net via its TAP as the network packets usually have the same source MAC address as the VF.
 So, it is highly recommended to change the MAC address of the VF as soon as it is hidden on the VM PCI bus.
 5. When the migration is done QEMU attaches a new VF to the PCI bus